sqz-xy/gad-sdk/docs_sphinx/longform/example-heading.rst

    * Output type (csv)
    * Output file (if outputting to csv)

-   For example: `./heading-example.exe 192.168.25.10 70 csv debug_out.csv` will output 70 packets of data to debug_out.csv.
+   For example: `heading-example.exe 192.168.25.10 70 csv debug_out.csv` will output 70 packets of data to debug_out.csv.
-   To output to a live device omit the final 2 arguments: `./heading-example.exe 192.168.25.10 70`
+   To output to a live device omit the final 2 arguments: `heading-example.exe 192.168.25.10 70`

 Source Code Breakdown